 - UL-approved surge protector, up to 12 feet

 - Alarm clock

-- Computer and accesories (including an ethernet cable for internet access)
+- Computer and accessories (including an Ethernet cable for Internet access)

 - Posters, pictures, area rugs and other decorations